Itaewon Global Village Festival

-Itaewon Global Village Festival (Korean: 이태원 지구촌 축제; RR: Itaewon Jiguchon Chugje) is an annual cultural festival held in Itaewon, South Korea, since 2002.
+Itaewon Global Village Festival (Korean: 이태원 지구촌 축제; RR: Itaewon Jiguchon Chugje) is an annual cultural festival held in Itaewon, Seoul, South Korea, since 2002.
 It is hosted by the Itaewon Tourism Zone Association and takes place in the fall, typically in October.
 The main objective of the festival is to heat up tourism in the Itaewon area, as well as attract foreign visitors.

 It aims to bring together Korean traditional culture and foreign culture in Itaewon through parades, food exhibitions, concerts, and more.
 The parades have up to 800 participants, and concerts often include K-pop artists of the Hallyu Wave.